ptitSeb/box64/docs/README.md

 Notes about Vulkan
 ----

-Box64 does not wrap Vulkan libraries yet.
-It's planned, but for now, Vulkan programs will not run on box64.
+Box64 wrap Vulkan libraries.
+But note that it as only been tested with a RX550 card, some extensions may be missing depending on your graphic card.

 ----